-In order to obtain, for the first time, official statistics on industrial accidents in Victoria, the Regulations under the Workers Compensation Act were amended in 1957 to require insurers to submit to the

-Government Statist a report on each claim for workers compensation when the claim closed, or at the expiry of three years if the claim was still unclosed at the end of that time.
+In order to obtain, for the first time, official statistics on industrial accidents in Victoria, the Regulations under the Workers Compensation Act were amended in 1957 to require insurers to submit to the Government Statist a report on each claim for workers compensation when the claim closed, or at the expiry of three years if the claim was still unclosed at the end of that time.
 It was decided to restrict the collection in the initial years to fatal cases, and to those in which the worker was incapacitated for a period of one week or more.

-The tables which follow in this section have been confined to accidents involving males and provide a summary of the results of the collection during the years 1959-60 to 1961-62.
-There were certain reporting difficulties in the early years of the collection and it has been found necessary to revise figures for 1959-60 and 1960-61; the revision is substantial mostly in relation to fatal cases.
-Similar information in respect of females is available but has not been included in this Year Book because of the small number involved-3,516 non-fatal accidents to females in 1961-62.
-Because of the method of collection used, the tables are also subject to certain restrictions and qualifications which may be summarized as follows:-
+The tables which follow in this section have been confined to accidents involving males and provide a summary of the results of the collection during the years 1960-61 to 1962-63.
+Similar information in respect of females is available but has not been included in this Year Book because of the small number involved-3,802 non-fatal accidents to females in 1962-63.
+Because of the method of collection used, the tables are also subject to certain restrictions and qualifications; these are summarized below, but, to conform to the tables, which relate only up to 1962-63, the qualifications listed are those existing prior to the 1965 amendments to the Workers Compensation Act referred to on page 423:-

-- (a) Although the term "Industrial Accident" is used, the collection actually represents claims for workers compensation, and is subject to the limitations expressed by the Workers Compensation Act, e.g., persons in Commonwealth employment are excluded from the provisions of the Act. - (b) The Act excludes from the definition of "Worker" any person employed whose remuneration exceeds £2,000 per annum.
+- (a) Although the term "Industrial Accident" is used, the collection actually represents claims for workers compensation, and is subject to the limitations expressed by the Workers Compensation Act, e.g., persons in Commonwealth employment are excluded from the provisions of the Act. - (b) The Act excludes from the definition of "Worker" any person employed whose remuneration exceeds \$4,000 per annum.
 Although some employers do insure against liability for employees whose income exceeds that amount, it is not mandatory to do so, and consequently some employees in this category will not be included in the tabulations. - (c) Self-employed persons are also excluded from the provisions of the Act, and consequently industrial accidents occurring to them will not appear in the statistics.
 This is likely to have greatest effect when considering figures for rural industries. - (d) The Act provides for compensation for injury arising on the journey to or from employment, or during a recess period.
 Although reports of such claims have been received, they are excluded from the tables. - (e) The 1946 Amendment to the Act, which provided compensation for any injury (or disease) arising out of or in the course of employment, removed to a large degree the necessity of proving a causal connexion between the employment and the injury (or disease), and as a result many more disease claims were made compensable.
-In an effort to provide, as reliably as possible, statistics on "accidents", i.e., those events about which some specific preventive or remedial action may be taken, all disease claims have been excluded from the tables.
+In an effort to provide, as reliably as possible, statistics on "accidents", i.e., those events about which some specific preventive or remedial action may be taken, all disease claims have been excluded from the tables, unless the disease was precipitated or aggravated by some event of an accidental nature.

-The following table shows the number of fatal and non-fatal industrial accidents to males in each industry group for each of the years 1959-60 to 1961-62 :---
+The following table shows the number of fatal and non-fatal industrial accidents to males in each industry group for each of the years 1960-61 to 1962-63:-